I had only written to a few authors in my life up until that point. None of them ever replied. Somehow, I thought this would be different.

-Tags1980s horror angeline hawkes appearance appearances bad moon books black mercy falls black metal book reviews books christmas conan condfw conventions crime dallas delirium books e-books ebooks elder signs press fencon fulbright and hawkes ghost story horror horror novella interview kindle lucio fulci megadeth metal monster movies movies nook novels publishing news reviews robert e howard school signing sorrow creek stephen king texas texas frightmare weekend the bone tree thrash writing
+Tags1980s horror angeline hawkes appearance appearances bad moon books black mercy falls black metal book reviews books christmas conan condfw conventions crime dallas delirium books e-books ebooks elder signs press fencon fulbright and hawkes ghost story horror horror novella interview kindle lucio fulci megadeth metal monster movies movies nook novels publishing news reviews robert e howard school short stories signing sorrow creek stephen king texas frightmare weekend the bone tree thrash writing

 - February 2014 (1)

 - October 2013 (2)

 - September 2013 (3)

 - May 2013 (1)

 - March 2013 (1)

 - October 2012 (2)